Botanical SPF 50 Tinted Face Lotion

 Australian Gold’s Botanical SPFs’ packaging is also designed to use as few materials as possible in a recyclable container.
 This reduces any potential waste making this perfect for the eco-conscious.

-Fair, medium and dark shades all certified vegan.
+Medium and dark shades certified vegan.

 Not eligible for returns